 Animal research has shown that moderate to high doses of ecstasy prove to be toxic to nerve cells that contain serotonin, causing long-lasting damage to said nerve cells.
 It is not uncommon for users and abusers to take ecstasy in combination with other substances, like marijuana and alcohol.
 Others combine ecstasy with Viagra to counter what is known to be a common side effect to taking ecstasy, that of heightened sexual appetite but diminished ability to perform.

-In the workplace, MDMA is not included in the standard SAMHSA 5 panel, but it is chemically closely related to amphetamines that users may test positive for both amphetamines and methamphetamines.
+If screening for workplace MDMA use, it’s important to know MDMA is not included in the standard SAMHSA 5 panel, but it is chemically closely related to amphetamines that users may test positive for both amphetamines and methamphetamines.
 A DOT 5-panel test however includes MDMA, MDA and MDE in the amphetamine portion of the test.

 Employers may choose to request an extended drug test that includes testing for ecstasy should they have reason enough to believe that an employee may be abusing the drug.
 It is not normally done for pre-employment drug testing as it becomes cost prohibitive to be testing for many substances other than the standard 5 as recommended by NIDA and SAMHSA.

 Screening Cut-Off and Detection Time

 In drug screening, the cut-off level is the minimum amount of drug residue that must be found in the sample in order for the test to be positive.
 It is important to remember that a negative sample does not necessarily mean that it is drug-free, only that it contains a drug at a concentration that is below the established cut-off.

 |Hair Follicle Drug Test||300-500 pg/mg||200-500 pg/mg||From 7-90 days|